Parliamentary.ai

 Overview

-This bill allows individuals or groups to petition the High Court of England and Wales to make a preliminary determination on whether genocide, crimes against humanity, or war crimes have been committed.
-The Secretary of State would then be mandated to refer the High Court's finding to an appropriate international body for further action.
+This bill allows individuals or groups to apply to the High Court of England and Wales for a preliminary finding on whether genocide, crimes against humanity, or war crimes have been committed.
+The court's findings will then be referred to relevant international bodies for further action.

 Description

-- High Court's Role: The High Court will make a preliminary finding based on the available evidence.
-If evidence is insufficient, the court can request the Secretary of State to gather more information through various international channels (UN, intergovernmental organizations, national governments).
+Court Proceedings: The High Court will assess the available evidence and determine whether to make a preliminary finding.
+If evidence is insufficient, the court can request the Secretary of State to gather more information via international bodies, national governments, and other sources.
+Specific procedures will be outlined in rules made under the Civil Procedure Act 1997.

-- Referral to International Bodies: Following a High Court finding, the Secretary of State must refer the matter to the International Criminal Court (ICC), the UN Security Council (for potential ICC referral or establishment of a special tribunal), or other relevant UN mechanisms.
+Referral to International Bodies: If the High Court makes a preliminary finding, the Secretary of State must refer the case to one of several international bodies: the International Criminal Court (ICC) Prosecutor, the UN Security Council (either for referral to the ICC or to establish a special tribunal), or any other relevant UN mechanism.

-- Definitions: The bill incorporates the definitions of genocide, crimes against humanity, and war crimes as established in the Rome Statute of the International Criminal Court and the Convention on the Prevention and Punishment of the Crime of Genocide.
+Definitions: The bill uses the definitions of genocide, crimes against humanity, and war crimes as outlined in the Convention on the Prevention and Punishment of the Crime of Genocide and the Rome Statute of the International Criminal Court.

 Government Spending